paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 * The terraform code included in this demo will deploy the next resources:
 ![COA-Demo-Diagram.png](images/COA-Demo-Diagram.png)

 * Create a new branch, change the repo files and publish the changes to the new branch.
-Open a "merge pull request" and check how the first two pipelines run:
+* Open a "merge pull request" and check how the first two pipelines run:

-* If we review the 3 different pipelines in the tab "actions"
+* If we review the 3 different pipelines in the tab "actions":
 ![tabactions](images/tabactions.png)

 * This is the outcome of actions/github-script@v6 for the plan pipeline, you can review the plan outcome before do the merge.